lexcomber/SpatInt/README.md

 # Spatial interpolation: a review of methods and future opportunities
-Examples of different Spatial Interpolation approaches in R
+Coded examples of the different Spatial Interpolation approaches in R described in the paper

 Alexis Comber<sup>1</sup>, Wen Zeng<sup>1</sup>,<sup>2</sup>